 What will meetings, events and tradeshows be like in forty years?

 The rate of technology change is accelerating – half of all the scientists that have ever lived are alive today and they are far better connected than ever.
 There is a renaissance of discovery in science, technology, and medicine and the web is transforming nearly every business process from farming to pharmacology.
 In short, a web year is like a dog year.
-On the other hand, we will see very substantial problems with fossil fuel availability, especially oil.
 Forty years will see a huge amount of change and much of it will be difficult to foresee.

 Looking into the crystal ball, here is what I see in forty years: